 Of course, FPS will vary based on a number of factors: the capabilities of the hardware, the optimization of the game, the resolution, the graphics settings, etc. Furthermore, individual opinions also vary in regards to what FPS can be considered as “playable” and just how much use there is in a high framerate.

 Without further ado, let’s get right into it!

 What is FPS?

-- 30 FPS – The performance targeted by consoles and lower-end PCs.
+- 30 FPS – The performance targeted by consoles and weaker PCs.
 Keep in mind, though, that stuttering is only noticeable at under 20 FPS, so anything above 20 FPS can be considered playable.

 - 60 FPS – This is the target goal for most gaming PCs.
 On consoles, only the less demanding or better-optimized games can manage a stable 60 FPS.

-Simply because there is no single best framerate that is ideal for everyone and for every type of game.
+Well, simply because there is no single best framerate that is ideal for everyone and for every type of game.
 Personal preferences aside, it can be summarized as:

 And as a final word, if you’re currently shopping for a new monitor, we would advise checking out our thorough guide on the best gaming monitors of 2019!